Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 """You can import python modules freely."""

 import:py random;
-import:py from math, sqrt as square_root;
+import:py from math, sqrt as square_root;  # list of as clauses comes at end import:py datetime;
-import:py datetime;

 with entry {  # code that executes on module load or script run